 The base for the hike has toilets, water fountains to fill your bottles and restaurant/cafe.
 The hike itself is very well marked and is very unlikely that you will get lost.
 Also, there are a lot of people doing the hike and it is very popular amongst families with children.
 It is probably the most popular hike in Norway!
 Not surprisingly as it is named to be one of the most spectacular viewing points in the world🌎

 The track starts with some steep sections followed by down and again upwards hike.
-The return trip on average takes 4 hours and the hike is 6km long.
+The return trip on average takes 4 hours and the hike is 6 km long.
 The recommended season to do the hike is April to October (winter recommended with a guide).
 Without a saying you need appropriate footwear, the terrain is very stony.
-Surprisingly, we some saw people in flip-flops (!).
+Surprisingly, we some saw people in flip-flops (what?!).
 I can not think why someone would put their feet through such an ordeal.
-Maybe lack of preparation?
+Preparation!

 The views going up and the top is just breathtaking!
 At the top you will see the photographic Pulpit Rock overlooking the Lysenfjord.
 Hiking to this mountain formation towering 604 meters above the fjord was an amazing experience that would I recommend to anyone enjoying hikes and nature.